メインコンテンツ

 collapse all

-Create a Segment Anything Model (SAM) object.
+Create a Segment Anything Model (SAM) for image segmentation.

 sam = segmentAnythingModel;